mamunmalik/SQL-Server-Configure-in-Laravel/README.md

      ```bash
      php artisan migrate
      ```
-11. **Start the Laravel Development Server**:

-   - Launch the Laravel development server with the following command:

-     ```bash
-     php artisan serve
-     ```

-     - Your Laravel application should now be accessible at `http://localhost:8000`.

 You have successfully configured Laravel to use SQL Server as the database backend for your application.
 You can now start developing your Laravel project with SQL Server.